 Using computers can be a very important part of your education.
-The HCC computer laboratories are available for registered student
+The HCC computer laboratories are available for registered student use.

-The College, Board of Governors for Higher Education, and State of Connecticut have endorsed uniform policies regarding computer use and computer software ownership.
+The college Board of Regents for Higher Education, and State of Connecticut have endorsed uniform policies regarding computer use and computer software ownership.
 Under these policies, you cannot use the laboratory facilities to create software for any illegal activity nor can you use these facilities for personal work whether for a profit or non-profit purpose.
 You cannot duplicate or load software unless the duplication or loading is directly related to a course and is under the direct supervision of a faculty member.
-Further, College policy forbids viewing pornographic or other potentially offensive material on the College computers.
+Further, college policy forbids viewing pornographic or other potentially offensive material on the college computers.
 Willful violation of any of these policies may result in disciplinary action.